expo/expo/docs/pages/bare/exploring-bare-workflow.md

 ### Existing React Native apps

 If you already have a React Native project that has been created with `react-native init`, `ignite init`, or another similar tool, we'll need to install and configure the `expo` package to enable you to use packages from the Expo SDK.
-For this, we will run `npx install-expo-modules`.
+For this, we will run `npx install expo-modules`.

 ### Existing Expo managed workflow apps